-Ryve.
-Ryve doeshave with you or the DriverThe Drivers are independent business enterprises who have sole control over their own business, including when, where and how to pick up the User and/or Riders and what fares to charge.
-The platform allows to Ryverequest Ryveuse may Ryverequest and receiveto make viaprocessing company that DrivUser acknowledges and consents that the credit card processing company will charge the user a 3% service fee for payment via a credit card.
+The relationship between Ryve and the User(s) is that of independent business enterprises.
+Ryve does not have an employment relationship with you or the Driver.
+The Drivers are independent business enterprises who have sole control over their own business, including when, where and how to pick up the User and/or Riders and what fares to charge.
+The platform allows the User(s) to engage Ryve to provide them with access to the platform to facilitate their request for-hire transportation services.
+Ryve does not direct or control the User(s).
+The User(s) decide when, where, and whether to use transportation services facilitated by User's platform.
+User(s) may use Ryve’s platform to request and receive rides and to make payments for those rides or via a third-party credit card processing company that facilitates payment between the Users and the Drivers.
+User acknowledges and consents that the credit card processing company will charge the user a 3% service fee for payment via a credit card.
 The 3% service charge will be in addition to the fare.
-This rate is subject to change from time to time. request transportationaccept transportation, as the User, and the Driver are to agree to a FareThe Platform may offer a suggested fare for the trip based on the distance, time, and other factors.
-However, the fare listed by Ryve is only a suggestion and the User and Driver must agree to the suggested fare or a different Fare agreeable to you and the Driver.Y,negotiate directly with the Driver on a Fare that is the same or different based on an Agreement between you and the Driver payDrivAgain, ythe Driver that is agreeable to youThe final price or fare for the transportation service provided is mutually determined between the You and the Driver.
-This agreement should be made prior to the commencement of transportation services. maketoDrivDriv2Driv
+This rate is subject to change from time to time.
+User understands that User shall remain free to request transportation services, ignore or decline to accept transportation services, participate in other technology software or ride-share platforms.

+You, as the User, and the Driver are to agree to a Fare.
+The Platform may offer a suggested fare for the trip based on the distance, time, and other factors.
+However, the fare listed by Ryve is only a suggestion and the User and Driver must agree to the suggested fare or a different Fare agreeable to you and the Driver.
+You, as the User, can negotiate directly with the Driver on a Fare that is the same or different than the suggested fare price based on an Agreement between you and the Driver.
+In other words, what fare you pay, is solely between you and the Driver.
+Again, you can negotiate directly with the Driver on a Fare that is agreeable to you.
+The final price or fare for the transportation service provided is mutually determined between the You and the Driver.
+This agreement should be made prior to the commencement of transportation services.
+You can make payment to the Driver in any form that you and the Driver agree to.
-3Ryve

-Ryveand acts as an intermediary DrivRyveRyve4
+2.2.
+Payment Arrangements with Drivers:

+The User is solely responsible for determining payment arrangements with their drivers, including remitting any Driver Fares, tolls, taxes, fees, and gratuity.

+2.3.
+Ryve is a limited agent:

+Ryve merely acts as a limited agent and acts as an intermediary to facilitate rides between the User(s) and Drivers by operating a platform accessible at www.Ryveexpress.com and/or using affiliated sites to connect drivers and riders (the “Platform”).
+Ryve is not your employer.
+There is no employer/employee relationship.

+2.4.
+No Guarantees or Warranties: